Euro zone banks ditch dividends to build coronavirus war chest

 The ECB’s demand was something of a quid pro quo after it helped banks cope by letting them eat into their capital and cash buffers, as well as turning on the cheap credit taps.

-In Italy, the current epicentre of the outbreak in Europe, UniCredit on Sunday put its planned dividend for 2019 and share buyback on hold, becoming the first Italian bank to respond to the ECB’s demands.
+In Italy, the current epicenter of the outbreak in Europe, UniCredit (CRDI.MI) on Sunday put its planned dividend for 2019 and share buyback on hold, becoming the first Italian bank to respond to the ECB’s demands.

-Dutch bank ABN Amro, which has been hit by a loss of roughly $200 million during the recent market turmoil, followed suit and said it too would scrap dividend payouts for now, while online banking specialist ING, agricultural lender Rabobank and Belgium’s KBC did the same.
+Dutch bank ABN Amro (ABNd.AS), which has been hit by a loss of roughly $200 million during the recent market turmoil, followed suit and said it too would scrap dividend payouts for now, while online banking specialist ING (INGA.AS), agricultural lender Rabobank and Belgium’s KBC (KBC.BR) did the same.

-In Ireland, which was forced to take an international bailout during the last financial crash, Bank of Ireland and Allied Irish Banks ditched planned dividend payouts for last year.
+In Ireland, which was forced to take an international bailout during the last financial crash, Bank of Ireland (BIRG.I) and Allied Irish Banks AIGB.I ditched planned dividend payouts for last year.

 The moves will come as a relief to regulators and help allay fears that multi-billion-euro efforts by central banks and governments to stem the economic impact of the coronavirus outbreak on businesses, including banks, will end up in investors’ pockets.